Highlights

 You will spend your night in a cosy hotel in Brasov.

-If you are want to visit other places on the way from Bucharest to Brasov, try the 7 stairs canyon and Bran castle day trip from Bucharest.
+If you want to visit other places on the way from Bucharest to Brasov, try the 7 stairs canyon and Bran castle day trip from Bucharest.

 Day 2: Bucharest to Brasov